A Nonlocal diffusion model with $H^1$ convergence for Dirichlet Boundary: Well-Posedness ( ) Well-Posedness

-Combine \Cref{prop:continuous},\cref{prop:coercive} and \cref{prop:bounded}, we can prove the existence and uniqueness of $u_\delta\in L^2(\Omega)$ using Lax-Milgram Theorem.
+Finally, we can prove the first part of \Cref{thm:wellposed}. \begin{proof}(Proof of \Cref{thm:wellposed}, part 1) Combine \Cref{prop:continuous},\Cref{prop:coercive} and \Cref{prop:bounded}, we can prove the existence and uniqueness of $u_\delta\in L^2(\Omega)$ using Lax-Milgram Theorem.
 It is an easy corollary that $v_\delta \in L^2(\partial \Omega)$ also exists and is unique.
 Uniqueness is obvious, and as for existence